PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-22.md

 "Pinkie!"

 After another moment of hopelessly trying to touch it, Pinkie gave up.
-She Noticed Twilight was still there and said, "Twilight?
-What are you doing here still?"
+She noticed Twilight was still there and said, "Twilight?
+What are you still doing here?"

-"We need to go and figure this out."
+"Getting you."
+She turned towards the door and motioned for Pinkie to follow her.
+"Come on, we need to go and figure this out."

-"Okay, let me grab my *exploding story confetti* and I'll be ready!"
-Pinkie says before rummaging in her closet.
+"Okay," Pinkie said before diving back into her closet.
+"Just let me grab my exploding story confetti and I'll be ready!"

-"Why do you have confetti for exploding stories?"
+That stopped Twilight in her tracks.
+"Why do you have *exploding story confetti*?"

-Pinkie lifts out a confetti container, marked on the side in bubbly font: Exploding Story Confetti.
-"Never ask why Twilight, ask why not."
+Pinkie tossed a heavy box onto the floor, marked on the side in military stencil: Exploding Story Confetti.
+"Never ask why, young Twilight," she said sagely.
+"Ask: why not?"

 "Okay, so, you're ready?"

-"Yes, an exploding story sounds fun!
+"Yeah!
+An exploding story sounds fun!
 I can't wait to see what happens."

-"Okay, let's go, Pinkie."
+"It's not- Ugh, okay, whatever, let's go."

-Pinkie nods then Twilight started out the door.
-Pinkie followed behind, bouncing bubbly with a smile.
+Twilight marched out the door, and Pinkie followed behind, bouncing bubbly with a smile.